Stochastic Generalized Porous Media Equations over $\sigma$-finite Measure Spaces with Non-Continuous Diffusivity Function: Introduction

 Here $\lambda>0$ and

 is the Yosida approximation of $\Psi$, which is Lipschitz continuous.
-One of the main points in this paper is first to prove the well posedness of \eref{eq:333} in $\mathscr{F}_e^*$.
-To this end, we consider the following approximating equations to \eref{eq:333}
+One of the main points in this paper is first to prove the well posedness of \eqref{eq:333} in $\mathscr{F}_e^*$.
+To this end, we consider the following approximating equations to \eqref{eq:333}

-with initial value $X^\nu_\lambda(0)\in F^*_{1,2}$ (which contains $\mathscr{F}_e^*$, see Section 2.1 below).
-This approach allows us to estimate $\|X^\nu_\lambda\|_{F^*_{1,2,\nu_0}}$, $0<\nu_0<1$, where $\|\cdot\|_{F^*_{1,2,\nu_0}}$ is an equivalent norm on $F^*_{1,2}$ (cf. Section 2.1 below).
+with initial value $X^\nu_\lambda(0)\in F^*_{1,2}$ (which contains $\mathscr{F}_e^*$, see Section \ref{Dirichletspaces} below).
+This approach allows us to estimate $\|X^\nu_\lambda\|_{F^*_{1,2,\nu_0}}$, $0<\nu_0\leq1$, where $\|\cdot\|_{F^*_{1,2,\nu_0}}$ is an equivalent norm on $F^*_{1,2}$ (cf. Section \ref{Dirichletspaces} below).
 The key point here is to relate $\|\cdot\|_{F^*_{1,2,\nu_0}}$ with $\|\cdot\|_{\mathscr{F}^*_e}$ to prove the convergence of $X^\nu_\lambda$ to $X_\lambda$ in $\mathscr{F}^*_e$ as $\nu\rightarrow0$ (see Proposition \ref{theorem2} and the last part of the proof of Theorem \ref{Theorem}).

-To prove the convergence of solutions to \eref{eq:3333} as $\nu\rightarrow0$ to those of \eref{eq:333} and in turn that solutions to \eref{eq:333} as $\lambda\rightarrow0$ converge to those of \eref{eq:1}, since $\Psi$ has a growth of at most order $m\geq1$ (see \textbf{(H1)} in Section 3), one has to control the $\|\cdot\|_{L^{2m}}$ norm of the solutions uniformly in the approximation parameters.
-To obatin such bounds (see \eref{4.4} and \eref{eqnarray12}) we need to apply It\^{o}'s formula to $|X^\nu_\lambda(t)|_{2m}^{2m}$.
+To prove the convergence of solutions to \eqref{eq:3333} as $\nu\rightarrow0$ to those of \eqref{eq:333} and in turn that solutions to \eqref{eq:333} as $\lambda\rightarrow0$ converge to those of \eqref{eq:1}, since $\Psi$ has a growth of at most order $m\geq1$ (see \textbf{(H1)} in Section \ref{Assumptions}), one has to control the $\|\cdot\|_{L^{2m}}$ norm of the solutions uniformly in the approximation parameters.
+To obatin such bounds (see \eqref{4.4} and \eqref{eqnarray12}) we need to apply It\^{o}'s formula to $|X^\nu_\lambda(t)|_{2m}^{2m}$.
 But this is not possible directly since $X^\nu_\lambda$ is not (right) continuous in $L^{2m}(\mu)$.
-Therefore, we consider the following approximating equation to \eref{eq:3333}:
+Therefore, we consider the following approximating equation to \eqref{eq:3333}:

 where $\varepsilon\in (0,1)$ and